 Can’t eat all at once?
 The great thing about this plant based casserole is, that you could freeze it in airtight containers for up to 3 months.
 To thaw, place in the fridge overnight.
 Reheat in the microwave or baking oven.
 Note that the texture and consistency of the vegetables that have been frozen will be slightly mushier.

-How to combine this vegetable ratatouille?
+How to combine this eggplant dish?